maiconrocha/amazon-ecs-configmaps-example/README.md

   --cluster $ECS_CLUSTER \
   --task-definition ecs-configmaps-taskdef  \
   --launch-type="FARGATE" \
+  --enable-execute-command \
-  --network-configuration '{ "awsvpcConfiguration": { "assignPublicIp":"ENABLED", "securityGroups": ["'$SECURITY_GROUP_ID'"], "subnets": ["'$SUBNET_ID'"]}}'
+  --network-configuration '{ "awsvpcConfiguration": { "assignPublicIp":"DISABLED", "securityGroups": ["'$SECURITY_GROUP_ID'"], "subnets": ["'$SUBNET_ID'"]}}'
 ```

 To verify the init container worked successfully, log into the AWS Console and
 browse to the ECS Console.
 Within your ECS Cluster, select Tasks, and select the
 ecs-configmap task you just deployed.

-Here you should see that the nginx container is running and the init container
+Here you should see that the apache container is running and the init container
 has STOPPED.
 This is working as designed because once the init container has
-downloaded the configuration files, it stops and the nginx container starts.
+downloaded the configuration files, it stops and the apache container starts.

 !["Architecture"](images/containers.png)